hagbard/the-flogger-manual/docs/testing.md

 ## Testing logs properly is hard

-An all too familiar story...
+An all too familiar story...?

 {: .highlight}
 > We've all been there; decided to be a good citizen and test our debug logs.
 Perhaps we added a